Aliases for HIST1H2BA Gene

 GeneCards Summary for HIST1H2BA Gene

 HIST1H2BA (Histone Cluster 1, H2ba) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Viral carcinogenesis.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIST1H2BH.

 UniProtKB/Swiss-Prot for HIST1H2BA Gene